CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 Nodeset
 ==================
 Some nodes might have children that can be of multiple types.
-To enable this a nodeset can be created.
+To enable this, a nodeset can be created.
 The node then gets the nodeset as a child and all the types in the nodeset can be used as a child.
 A nodeset requires a name and a set of nodes.
 The nodes specifier in a nodeset uses a set expression, providing the option to compose nodesets to build a new nodeset.